Resident234/php.net/pages/www.php.net_class.arrayaccess.php.md

-It bit me today, so putting it here in the hope it will help others:
-If you call array_key_exists() on an object of a class that implements ArrayAccess, ArrayAccess::offsetExists() wil NOT be called.
+It bit me today, so putting it here in the hope it will help others:<br>If you call array_key_exists() on an object of a class that implements ArrayAccess, ArrayAccess::offsetExists() wil NOT be called.

 #

 The indexes used in an ArrayAccess object are not limited to strings and integers as they are for arrays: you can use any type for the index as long as you write your implementation to handle them.
 This fact is exploited by the SplObjectStorage class.

 #